Sounds like a joke. Maybe it is. But it works. Better than I would have thought.

 While developing the model rocket motor website, I realized that this tape would make a good inhibitor for these quick-burning, low pressure motors.
 One layer performs admirably, allowing me to make sealed propellant grain packages that are quickly turned into Bates grains just by cutting off the tape at the ends, then cutting the grain in half.

-Here are a grain and a header, packaged and ready
+Here are a grain and a header, packaged and ready to be installed in a motor casing.

 The Revelation: